-All types of rising mains together with associated valves should be maintained and tested on a regular basis by a competent person.
-Guidance on inspection and testing of dry and wet rising mains is given in BS 5306-1.
-Although there are no recommended periods between maintenance checks for foam inlets it would be prudent to carry out an annual service.
+All types of rising mains and foam inlets together with associated valves should be maintained and tested on a regular basis by a competent person.
+Although there are no recommended periods between maintenance checks it would be prudent to carry out an annual service.